ringcentral/ringcentral-faq/docs/sdks_programming.md

 RingCentral's official and community SDKs are available here https://developer.ringcentral.com/library/sdks.html.
 There are client SDKs in popular languages including C#, Java, JavaScript, PHP, Python, Ruby and Swift; a real-time communications WebRTC SDK; and a UI embeddable widget and React component library.
 All our official SDks are available on the RingCentral GitHub page: https://github.com/ringcentral.
 Documentation for SDKs are availabe in each GitHub repo.

+### Where is the SDK Documentation?

+SDK Documementation is co-located with the SDKs.
+For RingCentral official SDKs, you can find them on the GitHub repos for the specific SDKs.
+You can find a list of RingCentral official and community SDKs here: https://developer.ringcentral.com/library/sdks.html.
+Offical SDKs are hosted on our RingCentral GitHub account.

 ### Which official C# SDK should be used?

 https://github.com/ringcentral/ringcentral-csharp-client is the correct one